dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format-00.md

 :-----|:-----|:-----------
 Time offset | A | Packet timestamp as an offset in microseconds and optionally picoseconds from the Block preamble Timestamp.
 Malformed type | Unsigned | The type of malformation.
 The following types are currently defined:
  | | 0.
-Cannot decode packet enough to allow matching (completely malformed).
+Cannot decode packet sufficiently to allow matching (completely malformed).
  | | 1.
-Can decode DNS message enough to allow matching, but other parts of the packet content cannot be decoded (partially malformed).
+Can decode DNS message sufficiently to allow matching, but other parts of the packet content cannot be decoded (partially malformed).
 Contents | Byte string | The packet content in wire format.

 # C-DNS to PCAP